PatDowner/pokeProject/README.md

 >* Jamie Kim
 >* Brian Ratunil

-This application is deployed at : https://kalynbsimms.github.io/pokeProject/
+The original application is deployed at : https://kalynbsimms.github.io/pokeProject/

 ### A Pokemon Fan page made by fans for fans.
 * Upon arrival to the landing page you are immediately greeted with small introduction and history on Pokemon with a link to the source (wikipedia).
 Clicking on this card will open an small article exerpt from the source.